CYC Limited – General Conditions of Hire Last updated – January 2019.

 - It is the responsibility of the Client to procure applicable license/s to permit alcohol to be consumed at the Facility premises.

-- Music amplification, Public Address systems (PA systems), and other amplification equipment: CYC and the Facility follow strict Music Amplification and Public Address protocols as required by Local Council, EPA standards, the CYC board and the Facilities’ own ‘Good Neighbours’ policies.
+- Music amplification, Public Address systems (PA systems), and other amplification equipment: CYC and the Facility follow strict Music Amplification and Public Address protocols as required by Local Council, EPA standards, the CYC board and the Facilities’ own ‘Good Neighbours’ policy.
 This protocol includes, but is not limited to:

 - a) A strict 9.00 am starting & 10.00 pm finishing curfew for all amplification equipment, all days.